As an Amazon Associate I earn from qualifying purchases, at no extra cost to you. See my disclosure policy here.

 There will be times when you need a large amount of starter for baking.
-In that case, you’ll need to know how to increase sourdough starter.
-You can do this two ways:
+In that case, you’ll need to know how to increase the sourdough starter.
+You can do this in two ways:

 - If you need a large amount of starter, then split your starter into two containers.
 Feed both without discarding until you have the amount of starter you need.
 Save enough to keep your starter, then use the rest for your recipe.

 My sourdough starter smells bad.
 What is sourdough starter supposed to smell like?

 Although everyone’s sense of smell is different, as your sourdough starter goes through the stages of fermentation, the smells change.

 In the beginning, it might smell fruity or sour.
 It might smell like gym socks.
 Some people think their sourdough starter smells like beer.
 All of these are perfectly normal.

 It’s been 3 days, and my sourdough starter shows no bubbles at all.